Administration

 How can I change the visibility of the profile?

-If you open the menu item Administration in the left menu bar as Administrator, a collection of predefined tiles is displayed.
-In the Details tile, you have the option to configure the profile for diagram and object types, as well as set the visibility of the profile in the diagram view.
+If you open the Administration menu item in the left menu bar with the user role Administrator, a collection of predefined tiles is displayed.
+In the Details tile, you can configure the profile for diagram and object types and set the visibility of the profile in the diagram view.
 Click on a list entry for an object or diagram type to open its detailed settings.

-The current visibility status is displayed in the Display profile view field.
-Click on the corresponding toggle switch to change the active setting.
-Your changes will then be applied directly.
+The current visibility status is shown in the Display profile view in the Profile tab.
+Click the corresponding toggle switch to change the active setting.
+The change is applied immediately.

-Click on the diagram or object type to return to the overview.
-If the switch is activated, the Profile will be visible to all users in the diagram view.
-If the switch is deactivated, no details about the object or diagram type will be displayed in the Profile.
+Click the left-pointing arrow in the top-left corner to return to the overview.
+If the toggle switch is on, all users see the Profile in the diagram view.
+If the toggle switch is off, no details about the objects or diagram types are shown in the Profile.

 How can I configure the profile?